Your lungs rely on a healthy diet just as much as your heart does.

-“A balanced and well-nourished diet helps your body to better fight infections, COPD flare-ups and daily symptoms.
+“A balanced and well-nourished diet helps your body to better fight infections, flare-ups and daily symptoms.
 Sometimes eating a balanced diet might mean making some changes to your current routine or eating.
 It might mean a little bit more planning around what you will eat in the upcoming week and balancing your meals so they’re well-portioned and cover the different food groups,” Nicole said.

 “The Australian Dietary Guidelines help you choose wisely from a wide range of foods and drinks.
 A selection of servings from each of the five food groups a day will help to provide the energy, vitamins and minerals your body needs to maintain good health.”

 You can book a call with Nicole by calling our freecall Information and Support Centre on 1800 654 301.

 Easy | 6 servings